Therapy for People Stuck in Patterns

 Common concerns include:

-• major life transitions and identity shifts
+• life transitions and identity changes

 • caregiving stress and family role strain